jwillis0720/sadie/docs/annotation.md

 #### Other Output Formats

-While the `.tsv` AIRR table is the recognized standard for AIRR, you can also output for any other formats that [pandas supports](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html).
+While the `.tsv` AIRR table is the recognized standard for AIRR, you can also output to any other formats that [pandas supports](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html).

 ```Python hl_lines="13 16 19 22 25 28"